ChilliWorks/ChilliSource/Documents/RPi_GettingStarted.md

 **Waiting on Support**

-- Shadows: *The Pi GPU does not support the GL depth texture extension that we require for shadows.*
+- Shadows: *The Pi GPU does not support the GL depth texture extension that we require for shadows.
+So as with some Android devices shadows are disabled*

 - Cricket Audio: *Cricket currently have no library for Raspberry Pi (although they do have a Linux library).
 Feel free to make requests to them for RPi support.
 In the meantime you can always plug in a different audio library or use OpenAL*

 - System Dialogue Boxes: *Unlike on Windows the Pi display does not work in conjunction with the window manager and therefore always renders on top of the OS.
 Any displayed dialogue boxes would be obscured.
 We are waiting on better integration between the VideoCore window and X11.*

-- Video rendering: *This has not been looked into yet but the worry is that we will encounter the same issues as with dialogue boxes.*
+- Video rendering: *This has not been looked into yet but will probably encounter the same issues as with dialogue boxes.*

-- Web View: *This has not been looked into yet but the worry is that we will encounter the same issues as with dialogue boxes.*
+- Web View: *This has not been looked into yet but will probably encounter the same issues as with dialogue boxes.*

 ## Requirements

 - Raspberry Pi 3, Model B
 - [Raspbian "Jessie"](https://www.raspberrypi.org/downloads/raspbian/)
 - [Ninja build](https://ninja-build.org/)
+- Python 2.7+

 ## Pi Setup